CTF-Organizers/OpenChallSpec/docs/advanced_configuration_options.rst

 The ``user_display`` option specifies how this service is displayed to players.
 In this case, players would receive the string ``htjp://203.0.113.43:1337`` as the service.
 If the challenge uses ``deployment`` to deploy a ``htjp`` type service, the formatting options provided will be ``host`` containing the ip/DNS resolvable hostname, ``port`` containing the port, and ``url`` containing the host and port formatted as a proper http URL.
 You can use other formatting options, but in that case you must either write a custom deployment backend that provides those options or use predefined_services, where you can define arbitrary formatting options.

-The ``solve_script_display`` option is similar to ``user_display``, but defines how the solve script is run against the service. in this case, the solve script would be run with the service command line argument like this: ``docker run solve_script 203.0.113.43:1337``.

 The ``hyperlink`` option defines if a CTF platform should make the service clickable and openable in a browser.

 The default ``website`` and ``tcp`` types cannot be overwritten.
 They are defined thusly: